Raising a Reader

 - Subscribe to local newspapers or national magazines.
 If your child is reluctant to read "long stuff," give them access to something less intimidating.
 Ask them if there is a picture in the newspaper that looks interesting to them, then discuss the story behind it.
 Let your child pick out a children's magazine to receive every month.
 How can they resist reading something they had a hand in choosing - something that comes addressed just for them?

 - Register your child for Imagination Library—FREE in your area.
-In collaboration with the international Dolly Parton’s Imagination Library, Ohio Governor's Imagination Library (OGIL) provides Ohio children from birth up to age five, regardless of family income, with a new book each month at no cost to the parent or provider.
-Visit ohioimaginationlibrary.org, for details, or, if living in Ottawa County, OH, visit United Way of Greater Toledo/Ottawa County, to register.
-Visit my Celebrity Reader page, to check out videos of 2021 Imagination Library titles ... created by "Celebrity Readers" spreading a county-wide love of books!
+Dolly Parton’s Imagination Library provides children from birth up to age five, regardless of family income, with a new book each month at no cost to the parent or provider.
+This is a global program.
+Visit the website to see if it is provided in your area.